 A client wanted to sign a deposit agreement with interest payment frequency every three months.
 First, the employee had to find the function through a code or in the list.
 After that, he had to select the type of deposit─not by name, but by a code.
 The employee had written down all of the codes in his notebook, so it took some time to find the right number and letter combination to enter in the system.
 When that was done, the employee had to indicate the interest payment frequency that also required a code.
 Unfortunately, the employee didn't know the exact code for this function, so he used a similar one that could also apply to this situation.
 Finally, the client (kind of annoyed about how long the process took and surprised about the employee using the notebook) signed the papers and left.
 After a while, the employee received a call from the Deposit Department asking, “Are you sure that the client doesn't want interest payments?”
 As it turned out, the employee’s assumption of the correct code was wrong.
 The employee was disparaged and had to call the client and ask to come back to the branch to re-sign the agreement.

-Who was responsible for this mistake─the employee or the banking software?
+Who was responsible for this mistake─the employee or the core banking software?
 One of the main UX principles is that the interface should be foolproof and intuitive.
 The user must be able find the required function with minimal effort and be safe from failure or misunderstanding.
 Maybe instead of investing tons of time and money in employees’ learning and failure solving, it might be more beneficial to make the software usable.

 Digital transformation is about eliminating paperwork and implementing usable automation tools to manage the documents.
-Also, as a part of eliminating mistakes with UX design, it is really important to create a Failure Map, recognising actions, patterns and conditions that lead to upcoming errors and ensuring they are reduced.
+Also, as a part of eliminating mistakes in core banking with UX design, it is really important to create a Failure Map, recognising actions, patterns and conditions that lead to upcoming errors and ensuring they are reduced.

 8. Truth: Search in a “dark room”

-Looking at this from the UX perspective, the productivity of the software could be increased dramatically if the back-office system could “communicate” with the employees, guide them if necessary, give a learning tip and remind them if something is forgotten.
-This could result in a significant reduction of errors.
+Looking at this from the UX perspective, the productivity of the core banking software could be increased dramatically if the back-office system could “communicate” with the employees, guide them if necessary, give a learning tip and remind them if something is forgotten.
+This could result in a significant reduction of human errors.

 Example of a real-time checking that might help reduce the errors

 Real-time checking is actively used in customer forms.
-The support of artificial intelligence allows the prevention of mistakes by analyzing previous failures and considering the context.
+The support of artificial intelligence in banking allows the prevention of mistakes by analyzing previous failures and considering the context.
 This could be implemented in the back-office solutions as well.
 For example, after entering the account number, the system automatically displays the client's name and other details that the employee would otherwise have to fill out manually.
 Also, employees have confessed that, when working with foreign clients, an incorrect spelling of the name is a common mistake.
-A smart, foolproof software could automatically provide the correct name and save both the customer and the employee from making mistakes.
+A smart, user-centered banking software could automatically provide the correct name and save both the customer and the employee from making mistakes.